-Accrediting Body Course Exemptions BSc (Hons) Clinical Practice MSc Advanced Clinical Practice Degree Apprenticeship MSc Advanced Clinical Practitioner MSc Advancing Professional Practice MSc Clinical Practice MSc Improvement Science No compensation allowed n/a MSc Infection Prevention and Control Must achieve minimum 40% Closed to new applicants: BSc (Hons) Professional Practice (levels 4-6)/50% (Level 7) in each element of assessment BSc (Hons) Psychosocial Interventions for Psychosis MSc Advanced Practice PGCert/PGDip/MSc Psychosocial Interventions for Psychosis PGCert/PGDip/MSc Professional Practice n/a No compensation at any Level allowed Closed to new applicants: Higher Apprenticeship FdSc Nursing Associate (Pre-September 2019) No Retakes; 1 extraordinary Resit opportunity for Theory only Must achieve minimum 40% in each element of assessment n/a FdSc Healthcare Practice: Assistant Practitioner Higher Apprenticeship FdSc Healthcare Assistant Practitioner No compensation at any level allowed Must achieve minimum 40% in each element of assessment No Retakes; 1 extraordinary Resit opportunity for Theory only
+Accrediting Body Course Exemptions BSc (Hons) Clinical Practice MSc Advanced Clinical Practice Degree Apprenticeship MSc Advanced Clinical Practitioner MSc Advancing Professional Practice MSc Clinical Practice MSc Improvement Science No compensation allowed n/a MSc Infection Prevention and Control Must achieve minimum 40% Closed to new applicants: BSc (Hons) Professional Practice (levels 4-6)/50% (Level 7) in each element of assessment BSc (Hons) Psychosocial Interventions for Psychosis MSc Advanced Practice PGCert/PGDip/MSc Psychosocial Interventions for Psychosis PGCert/PGDip/MSc Professional Practice n/a BSc (Hons) Clinical Practice RPCL may be claimed for 40 credits.
+In addition, for standalone credit-bearing modules from this course awarded by UWL, RCPL may be claimed for a further 60 credits n/a Doctor of Health Services Delivery (DHSD) Doctor of Midwifery (DMid) Doctor of Nursing (DNurs) Pass mark for Level 7 modules is 60 Doctor of Narsing (Divars) NIs some postion of any lovel No compensation at any Level allowed n/a Closed to new applicants: Higher Apprenticeship FdSc Nursing Associate (Pre-September 2019) No Retakes; 1 extraordinary Resit opportunity for Theory only Must achieve minimum 40% in each element of assessment n/a No compensation at any level allowed FdSc Assistant Practitioner Must achieve minimum 40% in Higher Apprenticeship FdSc Assistant Practitioner (Health) each element of assessment No Retakes; 1 extraordinary Resit opportunity for Theory only

-DRAMA STUDIO LONDON Accrediting Body Course Exemptions n/a BA (Hons) Professional Acting (Drama Studio London) No RPCL and/or RPEL is permitted PG Dip Professional Acting MA Professional Acting Must pass all practical performance assessments.
-MFA Professional Acting with Independent Production Attendance at all scheduled sessions is compulsory.
-See also 4.7 below

-Accrediting Body Course Exemptions n/a MFA Professional Acting with Independent Production Meet all requirements to progress to year 2 See also 4.8 below
+DRAMA STUDIO LONDON Accrediting Body Course Exemptions IBA (Hons) Professional Acting (L)rama No RPCL and/or RPEL is permitted n/a PG TIIN PINIAGGIANAL ACIINA Must pass all practical performance assessments. . , , MFA Professional Acting with Independent Attendance at all scheduled sessions is compulsory.
+Production See also 4.7 below n/a MFA Professional Acting with Independent Production Meet all requirements to progress to year 2 See also 4.8 below

-INSTITUTE FOR POLICING STUDIES Accrediting Body Course Exemptions College of Policing BSc (Hons) Professional Policing (with Foundation) No compensated passes permitted at any Level Must achieve a minimum of 40 percent in each element of assessment.
+INSTITUTE FOR POLICING STUDIES

+Accrediting Body Course Exemptions

+College of Policing BSc (Hons) Professional Policing (with Foundation) No compensated passes permitted at any Level Must achieve a minimum of 40 percent in each element of assessment.

 LONDON COLLEGE OF MUSIC Accrediting Body Course Exemptions n/a Maximum credit allowed through RPCL and/or RPEL will be 60 credits at each of Levels 4, 5 and 6.
-BMus (Hons) Music Performance (Service Musicians) The credit will be allocated following approval of progression between levels according to the standard regulations.
-See also 4.9 below Academic Partner: Music Support Group / Deutsche Pop / United POP Language of Instruction: Level 6: taught and assessed n/a BA (Hons) Music Technology Specialist solely in English.
-Top-Up Level 6: German language BA (Hons) Music Technology Specialist Top-Up (German language variation) delivery to be solely taught and assessed in German. n/a Academic Partner: Special regulations for the Tanzwerk 101 calculation of final mark and for BA (Hons) Urban and Contemporary Dance Degree classification See also 4.10 below
+The credit will be allocated following approval of progression between levels according to the standard regulations.
+See also 4.9 below n/a Academic Partner: Music Support Group / Deutsche Pop / United POP Language of Instruction: Level 6: taught and assessed Top-Up BA (Hons) Music Technology Specialist solely in English.
+Level 6: German language delivery to be solely taught and assessed in German.

+Accrediting Body Course Exemptions n/a Tanzwerk 101 BA (Hons) Urban and Contemporary Special regulations for the calculation of final mark and for Degree classification See also 4.10 below